Museum of Zoology

 The collections range from protozoans (Foraminifera) to more highly evolved worms (Annelids).
 Research activities contribute to the Senckenberg Research Field Biodiversity and Systematics.

-That is why I was biomonitoring the endangered species Hirudo medicinalis (European medicinal leech) in Saxony/Germany for one thing and for another thing I’m taking part in a mapping project to investigate the mosquito populations of Germany, with focus on invasive species that might spread diseases.
+I was biomonitoring the endangered species Hirudo medicinalis (European medicinal leech) in Saxony/Germany for one thing and for another thing I’m taking part in a mapping project to investigate the mosquito populations of Germany, with focus on invasive species that might spread diseases.

 Non-parasitic – but extraordinar – invertebrate species also can arouse my interest …